 Continuous Testing Gains Leverage

-Agile testing is typically viewed as a progression from Unit Tests through Unit Integration on to System Integration ending at User Acceptance Tests.
+Agile QA testing is typically viewed as a progression from Unit Tests through Unit Integration on to System Integration ending at User Acceptance Tests.
 Continuous Testing pushes the primary focus toward the bottom of that list.
 UI based tests, typically performed in System Integration and UAT, require environments that are simply not available early in development.
 As these services and data sets are refined and finalized, any automated UI tests that are dependent on them begin to fail unless they are re-written to account for these changes.

 The proliferation of APIs as the system communication method of choice has provided a handy lever for test automation.
 CT requires automation and drives toward testing at the API layer.
 APIs are considered the most stable interface type in the system.
 They are available earlier than UI controls and offer connection to back-end and third-party functionality that UIs do not.
 Best of all, they directly lend themselves to machine testing.